 This post shows students and new users steps to find or view what’s running in Windows to help troubleshoot or diagnose and resolve issues.
-If your computer is running slowly, the first thing most people do is open the Task Manager to see if there’s a program or service that’s using too much CPU, Memory or other resources that may be causing the problem.
+If your computer is running slowly, the first thing most people do is open the Task Manager to see if there’s a program or service that’s using too much CPU, Memory, or other resources that may be causing the problem.

-The Task Manager is a tool that provides a quick, and easy method of viewing what programs, background processes, and that apps are running on your computer.
+The Task Manager is a tool that provides a quick, and easy method of viewing what programs, background processes, and apps are running on your computer.
 Using this information, one can quickly find and discover issues related to performance or threats, including viruses and malware.

-In the Task Manager, under Processes tab, select the app you want to kill or stop and click the End Task button to stop the app from running.
+In the Task Manager, under the Processes tab, select the app you want to kill or stop and click the End Task button to stop the app from running.